yiisoft/cache/README.md

 ### Data serialization

-The package provide `Yiisoft\Cache\Serializer\SerializerInterface` for data serialization.
-It's can be useful in database, file or redis cache implementations.
-Out of box you can use `Yiisoft\Cache\Serializer\PhpSerializer` that work via PHP functions `serialize()` and `unserialize()`.
-And you can make own implementation, for example:
+The package provides `Yiisoft\Cache\Serializer\SerializerInterface` for data serialization.
+It can be useful in database, file or Redis cache implementations.
+Out of box, you can use `Yiisoft\Cache\Serializer\PhpSerializer` that works via PHP functions `serialize()` and `unserialize()`.
+You can make own implementation, for example:

 ```php
 <?php